google/ecclesia-machine-management/ecclesia/lib/redfish/dellicius/README.md

 >'Key' is an optional attribute  in the properties specification within a subquery.
-The default normalization level is no normalization and data shall transparently be sent to the client with the value of key attribute set to the requested redfish property name.
+The default normalization level is no normalization and data shall transparently be sent to the client with the value of key attribute set to the requested Redfish property name.
 A Dellicius query does not impose a relationship requirement between the subqueries.
 Although, performance wise, it is optimal to batch subqueries whose redpaths have common ancestors because the query engine  batch processes the subqueries and dispatches request only